eclipse-iceoryx/iceoryx/doc/design/draft/subscription.md

   the size has to be defined via some service subscription options.
 - Who owns the ring-buffer?
-Since it is shared between multiple publishers and a subscriber should be able to read samples after all publisher have stopped offering the service, the ring-buffer should be owned by the service?
+Since it is shared between multiple publishers and a subscriber should be able to read samples after all publisher have stopped offering the topic, the ring-buffer should be owned by the topic?

 ### Considerations